 Strategy Reboot: We help existing businesses revamp their strategies, increase their addressable market opportunities, and operationally focus on accelerating revenue growth to become a high-growth, venture-fundable businesses.

 Spin-Off: MuckerLab works with companies to spin off non-core divisions or assets to create operationally and strategically independent new ventures.

-MuckerLab companies have raised over $10B to-date from some of the best investors in the world, including: Accel Partners, Sequoia Capital, Bessemer Venture Partners, Matrix Partners, Andreessen Horowitz, Bullpen Capital, Felicis Ventures, First Round Capital, Floodgate Fund, Founders Fund, Greylock Partners, Kleiner Perkins, Lerer Ventures, NEA, Redpoint Ventures, and Spark Capital, among others.
+MuckerLab companies have raised additional capital from some of the best investors in the world, including: Accel Partners, Sequoia Capital, Bessemer Venture Partners, Matrix Partners, Andreessen Horowitz, Bullpen Capital, Felicis Ventures, First Round Capital, Floodgate Fund, Founders Fund, Greylock Partners, Kleiner Perkins, Lerer Ventures, NEA, Redpoint Ventures, and Spark Capital, among others.

 20-25 companies per year.
 Annual cohorts.
 No three-month bootcamps.
 No demo days.
 Just heads down company-building for one year — or however long it takes.

 Our name is inspired by Thomas Edison’s vision of creating a place where brilliant entrepreneurs and hackers can work together to create new and better products that either disrupted existing industries or created entirely new markets.
 MuckerLab is named after the original hackers, the men who worked with Edison in his labs – Thomas Edison’s “muckers.”